nambui98/onChain-z/README.md

 ## NetlifyCMS

 hook up Netlify CMS to your website, you're basically adding a tool for content editors to make commits to your site repository without touching code or learning Git.
+RelatedPost work via UUID
+UUID is generated randomly (with `nanoid`)